 Medical Officers of the Malta Garrison Cahill Robert John

 Major Robert John Cahill came from a medical family.
-His father was a medical practitioner in Dublin and two of his brothers were members of the medical profession.
-Of these practiced in Dublin as a specialist and the other was Dr Mark F Cahill of Belfast.
-Another brother, Sir Robert Cahill, had held the office of commercial counsellor at His Majesty's Embassy in Paris for fifteen years.
+His father, Dr M Cahill, was a medical practitioner in Dublin and two of his brothers were members of the medical profession.
+Of these one practiced in Dublin as a specialist and the other was Dr Mark F Cahill of Belfast.
+Another brother, Sir Robert Cahill, held the office of commercial counsellor at His Majesty's Embassy in Paris for fifteen years.